 I’ve given many presentations around the world, and in one of them recently, an audience member dubbed me “The Practical Futurist” – a term which has stuck with me as it accurately describes what I do.
-Below is a short clip of me at an event in Hong Kong explaining the difference between a Futurist and a Practical Futurist.
+Below is a short clip recorded at an event in London where I explain the difference between a Futurist and a Practical Futurist.

 Why did they call me a practical futurist?
 I think it had something to do with the advice that I gave from the stage that they could go and implement straight away.

 A practical futurist, as apposed to a straight futurist is someone who can see how current trends are likely to disrupt a business in the near term – ie this quarter versus the next 5 years.
 The practical futurist is likely to be an existing practitioner in a specific field or industry, and so can see first-hand how things might be impacted, and provide advice that can be implemented straight away, especially when faced with the impact of digital disruption.

 Three practical tips I give people wrestling with how to be “more digital” are: